-Great interest has been shown in the 175th anniversary of the opening of the line and co-ordinated celebrations and activities are being planned all along the route from Oxford to Didcot.
-Whilst this page is intended to reflect planned activities and sponsors specific to Culham, together with any media coverage, we include below a foretaste of what will prove to be a very full day of activities wherever you are.
+Great interest has been shown in the 175th anniversary of the opening of the branch connecting Oxford to the Great Western Railway main line at Didcot.
+Various groups of volunteers at each station along the line are co-ordinating the celebrations which are being planned all along the route.
+Whilst this page is intended to reflect those activities and sponsors specific to Culham, together with any media coverage, we include below a foretaste of what will prove to be a very full day of activities wherever you are.

-If anybody would like to particiate or sponsor the celebrations in some way we would be very pleased to hear from you via ku.oc.noitatsmahluc@ofni
+If anybody would like to particiate in or sponsor the celebrations at the Old Ticket Office in Culham we would be very pleased to hear from you via ku.oc.noitatsmahluc@ofni

 ~~~~~~ ooooooOOOoooooo ~~~~~~